nextflow-io/nextflow/docs/process.rst

       """
     }

-.. warning:: In combination with the :ref:`container directive <process-container>`, the ``beforeScript`` will be executed outside the specified container.
-The ``beforeScript`` is always executed in the host environment.
+.. warning:: When combined with the :ref:`container directive <process-container>`, the ``beforeScript`` will be executed outside the specified container.
+In other words, the ``beforeScript`` is always executed in the host environment.

 .. _process-cache: